Frequently asked questions

 +

-Obesity is a serious, chronic, and progressive disease that requires long-term management, but many people with obesity still lack the support they need to manage their weight.13 By partnering with your patients to develop comprehensive and individualized approaches to weight loss and weight management, you can make a huge impact on your patients’ lives and help fill the gaps in their health care that are keeping them from successful weight loss.
+Obesity is a chronic, progressive, and prevalent disease that requires long-term management, but many people with obesity still lack the support they need to manage their weight.1,3,18 By partnering with your patients to develop comprehensive and individualized approaches to weight loss and weight management, you can make a huge impact on your patients’ lives and help fill the gaps in their health care that are keeping them from successful weight loss.

 How can I get more involved with patient advocacy for obesity?